Table of Contents

 Recently, a California mother was upset with the Spreckles Union School District board because she found out that teachers were coaching her daughter on how to become a boy and helped her pick a name.
 Also, this was all going to be kept secret from the family.

 School boards up and down the country are bringing in books, movies, and shows talking about transgender youth.
-Many parents are worried that this will harm their children, and teachers think the same.
-However, when a district school board decides that these different forms of media should be brought into schools and shown to children, then it is very hard to get this taken away.
+Many parents are worried that this will harm their children, and many teachers who wish not to be outed to SEIU union bosses think the same.
+However, when a unionized district school board decides that these different forms of media should be brought into schools and shown to children, then it is very hard to get this taken away.

 Many Christian and Jewish parents have been outspoken when it comes to what schools are bringing in.
 A young person’s gender leads to many things in life, and parents understand this, which is why they are not against transgender people.
 Instead, they want school boards to be conscious about what is being shown to their children.